Marital rape in the United States

-Marital rape (US Law) in the United States of America refers to the unlawful and collective forms of partner rape, domestic violence, and/or sexual abuse by a marital spouse onto another and is illegal in all 50 US states.
-The exact causes of offence vary by state however and if the unlawful act is another form of sexual assault.
+In the United States, marital rape refers to the unlawful and collective forms of partner rape, domestic violence, and/or sexual abuse by a marital spouse onto another and is illegal in all 50 US states.
+The exact causes of offense vary by state, however, and if the unlawful act is another form of sexual assault.

 Prior to the 1970s, marital rape was legal in every US state and only first became partially outlawed in Michigan and Delaware in 1974, then wholly outlawed in South Dakota and Nebraska in 1975.
 The court case Oregon v.
 Rideout in 1978 was the first in which someone stood trial for raping their spouse while they lived together.

 By 1993, marital rape was a crime nationwide.
 Still, in the 1990s, most states continued to differentiate between the way marital rape and non-marital rape were viewed and treated.
 The laws surrounding marital rape in the US continue to change and evolve, with most states reforming their laws far into the 21st century.
 However, there are still states where marital rape and non-marital rape are treated quite differently under the law with the definition of what is "marital rape" or non-marital rape being disputed in some states.

 History

 Background

 The views which contributed to rape laws not being applicable in marriage can be traced, at least partially, to 17th century English common law, which was imported to the British American colonies.
 The 17th-century English jurist, Sir Matthew Hale (1609–1676), stated the position of the common law in The History of the Pleas of the Crown (posthumously, 1736) that a "husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual matrimonial consent and contract the wife hath given up herself in this kind to her husband which she cannot retract".
 The ruling, although no legal record of which is found earlier than Hale, likely relied on even earlier standards.
-In a case of Lord Audley's (1488–1544), for instance, he cites the jurist Bracton (c.
-1210 – c.
-1268) in support of this rule, said to derived from laws of King Æthelstan (r.
+In a case of Lord Audley's (1488–1544), for instance, he cites the jurist Bracton (c.1210 – c.1268) in support of this rule, said to be derived from laws of King Æthelstan (r.
 927–939) whereupon the law holds that even "were the party of no chaste life, but a whore, yet there may be ravishment: but it is a good plea to say she was his concubine".
 This would continue to be accepted as a statement of the law in England and Wales until it was overturned by the House of Lords in the case of R v R in 1991, where it was described as an anachronistic and offensive legal fiction.